-timeout - length of time to stay on the new dashboard return - dashboard to return to after the timeout has elapsed. sticky - whether or not to return to the original dashboard after it has been clicked on.
+return - dashboard to return to after the timeout has elapsed. sticky - whether or not to return to the original dashboard after it has been clicked on.
 The default behavior (sticky=0) is to remain on the new dashboard if clicked and return to the original otherwise.
-With sticky=', clicking the dashboard will extend the amount of time, but it will return to the original dashboard after a period of inactivity equal to timeout.
+With sticky=1, clicking the dashboard will extend the amount of time, but it will return to the original dashboard after a period of inactivity equal to timeout. deviceid: If set, only the device(s) which has the same deviceid will navigate. dashid: If set, all devices currently on a dashboard which the title contains the substring defined by dashid will navigate.